mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/MarkerTrack/markertrack.md

 - tap on the connecting line between two marker points: insert a new point between the existing points
 - drag and drop of a marker point: move the position of an existing marker point

+You can even combine the last two actions to insert and immediately move the inserted point.
 The following example shows a creation of such a track.
 Marker points are visible witch a small red circle, consecutive points are connected with a thin red line: